The Ultimate Debate: Blinds v Curtains

 In a bid to help you decide which option to select for your window opening, we have put together the following guide.

-Something that we can offer advice in relation to is the shape of the window.
+Something that we can offer advice concerning is the shape of the window.
 For your standard, rectangular window, blinds are very easy to install.
 However, once the opening starts to become a little more unconventional, it becomes harder to fit blinds.

-Nevertheless, this could lead onto a completely different issue.
+Nevertheless, this could lead to a completely different issue.
 The fact the blinds gather so much dust could be a huge drawback from a health perspective for some people.
-Anyone who suffers with allergies will struggle when residing with lots of blinds, so this could be another factor to consider in your decision-making process.
+Anyone who suffers from allergies will struggle when residing with lots of blinds, so this could be another factor to consider in your decision-making process.